best-practice-and-impact/ons-spark/ons-spark/spark-analysis/interpolation.md

 ```
 ````

 As mentioned previously we will create three columns, `area_code`, `period` and `count`.
-Note that `count` contains some missing values to impute and `period` contains some mixed frequency points to make it more interesting.
+Note that `count` contains some missing values to impute and `period` contains some mixed frequency points (points with differing time gaps between them) to make it more interesting.

 ````{tabs}
 ```{code-tab} py